What is an ‘essential’ business anyway? A cheat sheet for getting through the COVID-19 pandemic

 Doom and gloom are the zeitgeist, so you’ve likely already familiarized yourself with the term “shelter in place.”
 But as a growing list of states issue stay-at-home mandates, you may find yourself thrown by a word you thought you knew: “essential.”
 As in, “essential” businesses are the only stores and services allowed to stay open in a lockdown.

 Not sure what those are?
 You’re not alone.
 State governments have made individual lists of predesignated “essential businesses,” but they’re also letting unorthodox businesses to request “essential” status.
+(A few were surprisingly granted; florists can still deliver bouquets in Delaware, and golf courses can stay open in Arizona.)
 The leeway offered by this option has sown some confusion and inconsistency—and also some questionable judgment from companies looking to stay open during shutdowns.

 Fortunately, there seems to be a clear consensus on what services are critical for a functional society, and such life-sustaining businesses can stay open in states across the country.
 They include, but are not limited to: